gacelabs/basic-instagram-feeds/README.md

 ```
 `Get generated_token value:`
 Go to Instagram Basic Display at your [Facebook developer site](https://developers.facebook.com/apps/), then navigate to `Basic Display > User Token Generator tab`
-add Instagram Test Users then click `Generate Token` button to get the your generated token for that instagram user
+add Instagram Test Users then click `Generate Token` button to get the generated token for that instagram user

 * set own cache file and redirect uri:
 ```yml